ringw/homer/README.md

-# Moonshine
+# MetaOMR
-Fast, robust optical music recognition using OpenCL
+A fast, reliable sheet music informatics system

 ## Example
-    python show_structure.py samples/sonata.png
+    python show_layout.py samples/sonata.png

-This detects structural information about the score (staves, measures, and staff systems) and overlays the result with the image using matplotlib.
+This detects layout-related information from the score (staves, measures, and staff systems) and overlays the result with the image using matplotlib.

-Work is in progress to output music using Music21.
-Currently, this does not include any timing information within each measure, since we aren't yet classifying note stems, beams, or dots.

 ## Features
-* Robust structure (staves, systems, and measures) detection
+* Robust layout (staves, systems, and measures) detection
 * Random forest glyph classification

 ## Goals
-* Glyph classification using semi-supervised learning on unlabeled scanned sheet music available from IMSLP
+* Identifying multiple scans and editions of the same piece, and automatically selecting higher-quality scans
+* Creating a high-level OMR accuracy benchmark

 ## Requirements
 * Python 2.7+
 * NumPy
+* Reikna
-* PyOpenCL
+* PyOpenCL or PyCUDA
 * PyFFT
 * Pillow, PyPDF, pylibtiff (PDF loading)
-* Pylab (displaying structure)
+* Pylab (for displaying data only)
+* SciPy (for Kanungo noise parameter estimation)
-* Music21
+* Music21 (for classified note export)